How To Logout Of Gmail On Android Phone

 Even after logging out of Gmail on your Android phone, it's a good practice to review and revoke device access through your Google account settings.
 This ensures that only authorized devices can access your data.

-To review device access, go to your Google account settings, navigate to the "Security" section, and look for the "Your devices" section.
-Here, you'll see a list of all the devices that have access to your Google account.
+To review device access, go to your Google account settings, deal with to the "Security" section, and look for the "Your devices" section.
+On the flip side, here, you'll see a list of all the devices that have access to your Google account.
 If you see any unfamiliar or outdated devices, you can revoke their access with a few clicks.

 Phishing emails are designed to trick you into revealing your login credentials or other sensitive information.
 These emails often look legitimate and may even appear to be sent from Google or other trusted sources.